multiverse-students/Multiverse/CONTRIBUTING.md

    `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin USERNAME/that-new-feature-1234`
 5. Create a pull request for your branch 🎉

+### Update the fork

+1. In terminal type `$ git remote add upstream git@github.com:multiverse-students/Multiverse.git`
+2. Fetch the branches and their respective commits from the upstream repository.
+Commits to master will be stored in a local branch, upstream/master. `$ git fetch upstream`
+3. Check out your fork's local master branch. `$ git checkout master`
+4. Merge the changes from `upstream/master` into your local `master` branch.
+This brings your fork's master branch into sync with the upstream repository, without losing your local changes. `$ git merge upstream/master`

 ## Contribution guidelines